VikParuchuri/vikparuchuri.com/source/_posts/2013-07-25-evolve-your-own-beats-automatically-generating-music.markdown

 * Once we have an assessment tool, we can generate music, and then use the assessment tool to see if it is any good
 * Profit??

 One important thing to note is that while the music itself is automatically generated, the building blocks of the final song are extracted from existing songs and mixed together.
-The key to this is actually finding readily available, free music, and I would sincerely like to thank [last.fm](http://www.last.fm/music/+free-music-downloads) and the wonderful artists who put up their music up there.
+So don't worry about this replacing humans anytime.
+The key to the algorithm is actually finding readily available, free music, and I would sincerely like to thank [last.fm](http://www.last.fm/music/+free-music-downloads) and the wonderful artists who put up their music up there.
 I am not sure how much my algorithm has obfuscated the original sounds of the music, but if anyone recognizes theirs, I would love to hear from them.

-Here are some samples of the computer generated music:
+Here are some samples of the computer generated music.
+Because of the way they are generated, they all have short riffs that repeat.
+I want to try to improve this behavior in the future.
+Caution:  Listening to these may give you a headache.
+Don't say I didn't warn you!

 <div>
     <div id="jquery_jplayer_1" class="jp-jplayer"></div>
     <div id="jp_container_1">